benfasoli/air-trend/README.md

 ]
 ```

-> Responses that do not match the defined `variables` are discarded.
+> Responses that do not match the defined `variables` declaration are discarded.

+See [data format](#data-format) for an example of how these data are written to flat files.

 ### Filtering responses